openaps/docs/docs/docs/walkthrough/phase-2/accessing-your-rig.md

 * Access to the rig will need a cable to connect the UART port on the rig with the USB port on the computer.

+# For Mac computers

 * Use the Terminal app on the Mac, or follow [these directions for Windows](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/setup-edison.html#if-you-re-using-a-windows-pc-for-console)

-* If you're using a Mac, use the command `sudo screen /dev/tty.usbserial-* 115200` to enable “console” or “screen” mode
+* If you're using a Mac, use the command `sudo screen /dev/tty.usbserial-* 115200` to enable “screen” mode.
+You will be prompted to enter a password.
+Enter your **computer's password** not the rig's password here.

-* Press RETURN to bring up the edison’s login screen

-* Login as “root” with your root password (you should have changed it during the setup of the rig - if not, please [go back and do so now](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/setup-edison.html#initial-edison-setup)
+* You may see a blank screen.
+Press RETURN to bring up the edison’s login screen.
+Login as “root” with your root password (you should have changed it from the default of `edison` during the setup of the rig - if not, please [go back and do so now](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/setup-edison.html#initial-edison-setup)

+* If instead, you see a message at the bottom of the screen that says "Sorry, could not find a PTY." that usually means the system has not cleared a previous screen session.
+Close out terminal app, restart the computer, and try again.
+This will clear the error.

 ## If your iPhone and rig are on the same wifi network